hirakban/Erdos_DS_2024_Stock_Price/README.md

 ### Conclusions

--- FOr both classification and Regression XGBoost and Gradient Boosted Trees gave the best predictions.
+-- For both classification and Regression XGBoost and Gradient Boosted Trees gave the best predictions.

 -- We use both this develop a portfolio optimization algorithm implement a simple investment strategy which yield maximum of 30% growth in span of 1 year compared to traditional strategies like Buy-and-Hold